Moesif/moesif-laravel/README.md

 - Parts of queuing & sending data via forked non-blocking process is based on Mixpanel's PHP client code which is open sourced under Apache License, Version 2.0.

+## Additional Tips:

+- The forked (i.e. non-blocking way) of sending the event actually exec() a cURL command.
+The Php exec() command can be successful but the cURL itself may have 401 errors.
+So after integration, if you don't see events and data show up in your Moesif Dash.
+Please turn on debug option, then the cURL command will logged, and you can execute that cURL command and see what are the issues.
+The most common thing to check is to confirm is the Application ID is set correctly.

 ## Other integrations

 To view more more documentation on integration options, please visit __[the Integration Options Documentation](https://www.moesif.com/docs/getting-started/integration-options/).__